WWmore/compute.rhino3d/README.md

 ![https://www.rhino3d.com/compute](https://www.rhino3d.com/en/7.420921340460724505/images/rhino-compute-new.svg)

-## Publication
+<section class="section" id="BibTeX">
     This repository contains the implementation associated with the paper "Designing Asymptotic Geodesic Hybrid Gridshells", which can be found [here](https://doi.org/10.1016/j.cad.2022.103378).
     Please cite the paper if you use this code in your project.

-<section class="section" id="BibTeX">
   <div class="container is-max-desktop content">
     <h2 class="title">BibTeX</h2>
     <pre><code>@Article{AGG2022,